 The story of the Prentice family is then continued to the present day "after slavery" by the "black" side of the family.
 It is an amazing experience.
 People from other parts of the country may not understand our openness and willingness to discuss and present our family history here, but it is a fascinating story when a family can be traced as living together over 300 years.

 The African American Prentice family comes from the slaves of several Prentice men, but all of the white Prentice men left for Texas or Rome, Georgia after the Civil War.
 My mother's ancestor was a Prentice girl named Hannah who married Rev. Dr. Joshua West, a Methodist minister and medical doctor.
 To my knowledge, there are no male white Prentices here in this county now from the pre-civil war family, but many of our African American Prentices descend from Rev. Josire ( or sometimes Joseph) Prentice, an educator for whom the "colored" high school was once named.
 He had over 20 children and there are many descendants of his still around in the area.
-I have his photograph to put here as soon as I can get a good scan.
+I have his photograph from the cover of a 1989 Montevallo phone book: